Who Was Robin Williams?

 Williams continued working on a number of different projects.
 He made guest appearances on TV shows like Louie and Wilfred.
 In March 2011, he appeared on Broadway as part of the original cast of Bengal Tiger at the Baghdad Zoo, with the show running until July.
 On the big screen, reprising his roles of Ramon and Lovelace from the 2006 original, he lent his voice to the 2011 animated sequel Happy Feet Two.
 He and graphic designer Susan Schneider also tied the knot that October.

-Williams had supporting roles in two 2013 projects: the romantic comedy The Big Wedding with Robert De Niro and Diane Keaton, and the Lee Daniels' drama The Butler, where Williams portrayed Dwight D. Eisenhower.
+Williams had supporting roles in two 2013 projects: the romantic comedy The Big Wedding with De Niro and Diane Keaton, and the Lee Daniels' drama The Butler, where Williams portrayed Dwight D. Eisenhower.
 That year, Williams also announced his return to series TV.
 He co-starred with Sarah Michelle Gellar on the sitcom The Crazy Ones, which debuted in the fall.
 Set in an advertising firm, the show featured Williams and Gellar as father and daughter.
 The show was canceled after only one season.
 Then in 2014, Williams starred as disgruntled Henry Altmann in the film Angriest Man in Brooklyn.

 Williams has three children: Zachary (his son with Velardi), Zelda and Cody (his two children with Garces).